 Emily is a proud Boston native who began dancing at the age of three and instantly fell in love.
 Her training includes ballet, tap, jazz, and contemporary, among other styles.
 She is a recent graduate of Roger Williams University, receiving a BA in Dance and Performance Studies and Global Communication.
 At RWU, she's performed in 10 dance theatre shows and has had the opportunity to work with some wonderful guest choreographers.
 Emily is continually taking classes in the Boston area and looks forward to sharing her passion with the students at Lorraine Spada School of Dance.

 Rachel is from Reading, MA and was trained at Lapierre School of Dance in Reading for thirteen years.
 Rachel studied ballet, pointe, tap, and jazz at Lapierre as well as hip hop and contemporary.
 She also partook in her high school’s theater department, performing in musicals such as Peter Pan and Me and My Girl.
 Rachel attended the University of Massachusetts Amherst to pursue a degree in Journalism with a minor in IT.
 At UMass, Rachel took ballet, tap, and African dance with the UMass Amherst Dance Department.
 She was also captain of her student-run dance team, where she produced the team’s hip hop choreography for two years.
-She taught as a guest hip hop and contemporary instructor for Studio Rhythm Dance Center’s summer program in Westford, MA for three years.
-Rachel is extremely eager to get back in the studio and share her passion for dance with Lorraine Spada dancers.
+She taught as a guest hip hop and contemporary instructor in Westford, MA for three years.
+Rachel is extremely eager to get back in the studio and share her passion for dance with Lorraine Spada School of Dance dancers.

 OTHER LSSOD FAMILY MEMBERS

 received her bachelor degree from Plymouth State University in the

 spring of 2004.
 During her time at PSU Ms. Lacasse studied all aspects

 of dance including performance and pedagogy.
 Lindsay is a former member